Raushancreation1/Git_code/README.txt

 13. `git diff commit commit2 ` -> gives the difference of all file changes between two commits

-14. ` ` -> If we want to avoid opening  text editor like vim/nano to add commit message we can use this follwing  command
+14. ` git commit -m "<your commit message>"` -> If we want to avoid opening  text editor like vim/nano to add commit message we can use this follwing  command

+15. `git remote` -> list down all the remote connection name.

+16.  remote connection -> It helps you to link two git repository for uploading add downloading changes from each otherwise

+17. `git remote add <name of remote> <link of the remote` : this command helps us to add a new link to the remote repo and give a name to it.

+18. `git remote rm <name of remote>`: This command deletes a remote connection .

+19. `git remote rename <oldname> <newname>` : this command renames the remote connection.

+Note: The name of the remote connection is always used to establish communication between the repository